mkessy/kexp_plays_dataset/docs/kb_population_phase_0_1_2.md

 ## Population Order and Logic:

-Here’s a logical order for populating these tables, considering their dependencies.
+Here's a logical order for populating these tables, considering their dependencies.
 This will be iterative, especially when processing comment data.

 **Phase 0: Create ENUMs and Tables**